course content

 A Bernoulli trial is a statistical experiment with only two possible outcomes, usually success and failure, with fixed probabilities of occurrence on each trial.
 It was considered in more detail in the Probability Theory Basics course.

-Thus, using the law of large numbers, we can estimate the probabilities of an event's occurrence by analyzing the occurrence frequency of an event.
+Therefore, we can use the law of large numbers to estimate the probabilities of an event's occurrence by analyzing the frequency of its occurrence.

 Similarly, the law of large numbers can be generalized for a polynomial scheme: for 1, we consider the occurrence of the event/events of interest to us, and for 0, all other results.
 Let's look at an example: